Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Open the ReportWizard in Design View.

-3. Change the List Box and Combo Box headings to read as Report Format and Select Table/Query for Report respectively.
+3. Change the List Box and Combo Box headings to read as Report Format and Select Table/Query for Report, respectively.

-4. Change the word 'Form' to Report in the left side labels.
+4. Change the word 'Form' to Report in the left-side labels.

-5. Display the Code Module of the ReportWizard by selecting View - ->Code (or Alt+F11).
+5. Display the Code Module of the ReportWizard by selecting View ->Code (or Alt+F11).

-6. Press Ctrl+A to select the entire code in the Form Module and press Delete Key to delete the Code.
+6. Press Ctrl+A to select the entire code in the Form Module and press the Delete Key to delete the Code.

-7. Copy and Paste the code given below into the ReportWizard Form Module and save the Form:
+7. Copy and paste the code given below into the ReportWizard Form Module and save the Form:

 Report Wizard VBA Code